blahberi/rubiks_cube/README.md

 ### how does beginners method work
 beginners method solves the cube layer by layer

-you first solve a cross on the bottom layer, then you insert the corners of the bottom layer, then you use user algorithms to insert pieces into the second layer, after that you use more algorithms to solve a cross on the top side and then you solve it entirely. finally, you use even more algorithms to solve the top layer corners and then edges.
+- you first solve a cross on the bottom layer, then you insert the corners of the bottom layer
+- then you use user algorithms to insert pieces into the second layer
+- after that you use more algorithms to solve a cross on the top side and then you solve it entirely
+- finally, you use even more algorithms to solve the top layer corners and then edges.